Slurm on Talapas

 gpu.sbatch hello.py hello.sbatch long.sbatch

-Troubleshooting a Slurm Job
+Troubleshooting a Batch Slurm Job

 Let’s inspect hello.sbatch.